JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 ![firstticket](/assets/images/first_ticket_copy.png){: .center-image ; height="550px" width="550px"}
 {: refdef}

-The first tickets given consistently make the 8AM mark,
+The first tickets given<sup>4</sup> consistently make the 8AM mark, with parking enforcement officers getting to their designated spots right on time for their daily bounty.
+This leaves little wriggle room for error when moving your car in the morning.
+It is interesting to note that the tickets seem to work their way into Westwood, from Gayley and Veteran slowly inwards toward Glenrock, where you have a few additional minutes after 8 to get to your car.

 {:refdef: style="text-align: center;"}
 ![lastticket](/assets/images/last_ticket_given_copy.png){: .center-image ; height="550px" width="550px"}
 {: refdef}

-The last tickets given are significantly different by street.
+The last tickets given<sup>5</sup> are significantly different by street.
+Not only are they all over the place, their range given can vary widely by the day.
+Variations can be attributed to how many spots are available on a particular street in the first place, as well as the route chosen by the parking violation officers in the morning.
+While its safe to say that some spots open up as early as 10:20, the bulk of last tickets are given out until closer to 11 at roughly 10:50, when some officers might be gracious enough to look the other way.

+But what if you have a tolerance for risk?
+Would you take a 1% chance at a ticket?

 {:refdef: style="text-align: center; max-height: 60%;"}
 ![nn_ticket](/assets/images/nn_perc_tickets_given_copy.png){: .center-image ; height="550px" width="550px"}
 {: refdef}

-But what if you have a tolerance for risk?
+This last graphic illustrates when 99% of tickets have been given out on a particular street.
+Most of Strathmore and Landfair have their last tickets given by 10:17,
+and the bottom of Kelton and Midvale open up again before 10:00!

+If you are running late to your class at 11, hopefully you can refer to this to shift the parking odds into your favor.

 How much money does Los Angeles make from Westwood tickets?